Proton mass decompositions in the NNLO QCD: Update of mass decompositions from gravitational form factors at NNLO

-(ii) Potential heavy-quark contribution: the decoupling of the quarks heavier than the $s$ quark, for the quark mass term (\ref{m3q}), is not manifest; e.g., the inclusion of the charm content, $\sigma_{c}=\langle p |m_c \bar c c | p \rangle/ 2M =0.107(22)~{\rm GeV}$, which is obtained by recent lattice QCD calculation~\cite{Alexandrou:2019brg} (see also \cite{XQCD:2013odc,FlavourLatticeAveragingGroupFLAG:2024oxs}), would double the contribution of $M_m$, leading to its $\sim 100$\% uncertainty, and also cause the corresponding modifications in $M_q$ as well as $M_a$.
+(ii) Potential heavy-quark contribution: the decoupling of the quarks heavier than the $s$-quark is not manifest for the quark mass term (\ref{m3q}); e.g., the inclusion of the charm content, $\sigma_{c}=\frac{1}{2M}\langle p |\left[m_c \bar c c \right] | p \rangle =0.107(22)~{\rm GeV}$, which is obtained by recent lattice QCD calculation~\cite{Alexandrou:2019brg} (see also \cite{XQCD:2013odc,FlavourLatticeAveragingGroupFLAG:2024oxs}), would double the contribution of $M_m$, leading to its $\sim 100$\% uncertainty, and also cause the corresponding modifications in $M_q$ as well as $M_a$.

-(iii) Incomplete twist separation: using the gravitational form factors of (\ref{para}), each term of (\ref{4term}) is expressed~\cite{Ji:1994av,Ji:1995sv} as $M_q =3MA_q (0, \mu)/4-3M_m/4$, $M_g =3MA_g (0, \mu)/4$, and $M_a =M/4-M_m/4$, where $M_m$ of (\ref{m3q}) is a twist-four matrix element.
-Since $A_r(0, \mu)$ is of twist two, as convinced shortly, $M_g$ ($M_a$) is of twist two (four), while $M_q$ is a mixture of the twist-two and twist-four quantities; (\ref{4term}) is not fully organized according to the twist.
+(iii) Incomplete separation into the traceless part and trace part: using the gravitational form factors of (\ref{para}), each term of (\ref{4term}) is expressed~\cite{Ji:1994av,Ji:1995sv} as

+where $M_m$ of (\ref{m3q}) corresponds to the matrix element of the trace part (twist four).
+Similarly, $M_a$ of (\ref{ma}) corresponds to the trace part.
+Since $A_r(0, \mu)$ corresponds to the traceless part (twist two) as convinced shortly, $M_g$ corresponds to the traceless part, while $M_q$ is a mixture of the quantities corresponding to the traceless part and the trace part; therefore, (\ref{4term}) is not fully organized according to the separation into the traceless part and the trace part, i.e., according to the twist.